Clark County Water Reclamation District, NV

 Home Disposal

-If you are unable to get to one of the drop off locations, or if you have a small amount of medicine to dispose of, placing outdated or unneeded medications in the garbage is the best way to get rid of them.
+If you have a small amount of medicine to dispose of, placing outdated or unneeded medications in the garbage is the best way to get rid of them.
+To properly dispose of your medication, follow these simple steps: